Improving your self-awareness

 The importance of self-awareness

-With self-awareness, we can stop negative behaviours, cope with stress and emotions, understand our motivations and values, empathise with others, strengthen our relationships, and become more assertive.
+With self-awareness, we can stop negative behaviours.
+We can cope with stress and emotions.
+We also understand our motivations and values.
+We can empathise with others.
+It helps strengthen our relationships.
+Additionally, we become more assertive.

 So, what can you do to become more self-aware?
 The first step is to listen and ask questions.